Spacechild1/vstplugin/sc/doc/VSTPlugin-UGen-Reference.md

 | ----- |-|
 | 0x01  | is automatable |

+In the future we might add more fields.

 ##### programs

+Every program consists of a single field, which is the program name.

 **NOTE**: Program names can be empty strings; this means that empty lines after the `[programs]` section are significant and must not be ignored!

+In the future we might add more fields.

+---

 Each plugin can be referred to by one or more *keys*.
 The primary key always comes first in the list.